 When pasta is almost cooked, drain well and add it to sauce along with the chicken and half of the Parmesan cheese.

-Pour the food into the prepared dish and top with the remaining Parmesan cheese.
+Pour into the prepared dish and top with the remaining Parmesan cheese.

 Cover the dish with foil and bake for 20 minutes.